Motivation

 Ali Ameli (Principal Investigator)

-I am a hydrologist interested in exploring how water and solutes move and react within watersheds, how these movements and reactions change with climate variability and land-use alteration, and ultimately, how these changes impact terrestrial and aquatic ecosystems.
-I currently lead national and international projects on the development of interdisciplinary approaches for water security assessments and watershed management in collaboration with geochemists, ecologists, agricultural and forestry scientists, as well as water conservation and protection agencies.
-Through this work, we are developing science-based evidence on the interaction amongst hydrological, geochemical, and ecological processes to inform watershed management, planning, and engineering designs for the end-goal of managing the environmental impacts of climate variability and land-use alteration on groundwater and surface water resources.
+I am a hydrologist working to understand how water and solutes move and interact within watersheds, how these processes respond to changes in climate and land use, and how they ultimately affect both land and aquatic ecosystems.
+I lead national and international research projects focused on developing interdisciplinary approaches to assess water security and improve watershed management.
+This work is done in close collaboration with experts in geochemistry, ecology, agriculture, forestry, and with water conservation and protection agencies.
+Together, we are generating science-based evidence on how hydrological, geochemical, and ecological processes interact.
+Our goal is to support effective watershed planning, management, and engineering design solutions that help reduce the environmental impacts of climate change and land-use change on groundwater and surface water resources.

 Research Group